+Figure 11-10 – NASGRO inputs for the bolt analysis, SC08 case

+The code computes stiffnesses and net axial stress of bolt and members, and the stress intensity factor with corresponding crack growth.

+The approach is explained in Annex N of the NASGRO manual and based on Shigley, J.E. and Mischke, C. R., “Mechanical Engineering Design (in SI Units),” Sixth Edition, Tata McGraw-Hill Book Company, 2003.

+It is up to the user to ensure that the stress cycles generated by NASGRO are consistent with those calculated in the stress analysis, using the guidelines of this handbook.
+Alternatively, a spectrum can be derived using the ESALOAD software (Ref.
+[11.2]).

-11Corrosion Considerations
+Corrosion Considerations

 The principal means by which corrosion affects the fatigue life is the formation of pits, which create geometric stress concentrations in the same areas as a chemically degraded metallic surface.
 Many of the same features that affect basic fatigue life are also corrosive.
 Therefore, good design against fatigue also eliminates many possible corrosion hazards.

-Good fatigue performances need avoidance of stress corrosion cracking at locations in the joint where corrosion is likely.
+Good fatigue performances need avoidance of stress corrosion cracking (SCC, or more generally environmentally assisted cracking, EAC) at locations in the joint where corrosion is likely.
 The elimination of residual tensile stress, as well as adequate corrosion protection and the correct choice of material is essential.

-To give guidance on material selection References [11.3] and [11.4] classify fastener materials by their susceptibility to stress corrosion cracking.
-It has been shown that with some materials there is a threshold value, below which stress corrosion cracking will not occur.
-This threshold is denoted KISCC and is a material property, which can be measured.
-However, It is important to note that KEAC is dependent upon the environment.
-Therefore, comparison between different materials and/or different environments may not be valid.
+Reference 11.9 provides some information about susceptibility to stress corrosion cracking of some materials in the presence of cracks.
+These are generally considered as indicative, but need to be confirmed by test for critical applications, see also e.g. Reference 11.17.
+It has been shown that with some materials there is a threshold value, below which stress corrosion cracking cannot occur.
+This threshold is denoted KISCC (or, more generally, KEAC) and is a material property, which can be measured.
+However, the threshold can depend on many factors, and only a limited number of threshold values can be found in literature.

+It is important to note that KEAC is dependent upon the environment.
+Therefore, comparison between different materials and/or different environments can be incorrect.

 The combined effect of corrosion and fatigue is a more rapid failure than either acting alone.
 This is called corrosion fatigue.
 The calculation of the effect of corrosion on fatigue life is not possible in the original design calculations.
 To make the design calculations realistic it is essential to ensure that the possibility of corrosion is minimised and later to assess the effect of salvage schemes if they become necessary.